Britney freed: Judge dissolves Spears' conservatorship

 But more courtroom battles could lie ahead.

-Rosengart has further vowed to pursue an investigation of James Spears’ role in the conservatorship.
+Rosengart has further vowed to pursue an investigation of James Spears’ role.
 He said he and his team have found mismanagement of Britney Spears’ finances, suggesting she could pursue further legal action.
 Court records put her net worth at about $60 million.

 James Spears’ attorneys said Rosengart’s allegations ranged from unsubstantiated to impossible, and that he only ever acted in his daughter’s best interest.